dimzrio/kubernetes/12_volumes/README.md

 ##### Recycle
 You can reuse persistentvolume with clean data.
 It means, recycle policy perform a basic stub (rm -rf /volume/*).

+A PersistentVolume can be mounted on a host in any way supported by the resource provider.

+The access modes are:
+- ReadWriteOnce(RWO): the volume can be mounted as read-write by a single node
+- ReadOnlyMany(ROX): the volume can be mounted read-only by many nodes
+- ReadWriteMany(RWX): the volume can be mounted as read-write by many nodes